VIC.GOV.AU | Policy and Advisory Library

 Decision-making

-School councils make decisions by a majority vote of eligible members who are present (including the principal) at a council meeting.
+School councils make decisions by a majority vote of eligible members who are present at a council meeting.
+The principal is entitled to vote and their vote is counted alongside those of other school council members.

 Generally, the process for voting on a decision involves the following:

-• The chairperson will ask for another member of school council to 'second' the motion to be presented to school council.
+• The chair will ask for another member of school council to 'second' the motion to be presented to school council.

 • All school council members will be asked to vote on whether or not to approve (‘pass’) the motion.